 TL;DR: Decoupling action dimensions during optimization and exploration for DQN in combination with bang-bang action discretization achieves state-of-the-art performance on a variety of continuous control tasks.

-Abstract: While there has been substantial success in applying actor-critic methods to continuous control, simpler critic-only methods such as Q-learning often remain intractable in the associated high-dimensional action spaces.
-However, most actor-critic methods come at the cost of added complexity: heuristics for stabilisation, compute requirements as well as wider hyperparameter search spaces.
-We show that these issues can be largely alleviated via Q-learning by combining action discretization with value decomposition, framing single-agent control as cooperative multi-agent reinforcement learning (MARL).
-With bang-bang actions, performance of this critic-only approach matches state-of-the-art continuous actor-critic methods when learning from features or pixels.
-We extend classical bandit examples from cooperative MARL to provide intuition for how decoupled critics leverage state information to coordinate joint optimization, and demonstrate surprisingly strong performance across a wide variety of continuous control tasks.
+Abstract: While there has been substantial success for solving continuous control with actor-critic methods, simpler critic-only methods such as Q-learning find limited application in the associated high-dimensional action spaces.
+However, most actor-critic methods come at the cost of added complexity: heuristics for stabilisation, compute requirements and wider hyperparameter search spaces.
+We show that a simple modification of deep Q-learning largely alleviates these issues.
+By combining bang-bang action discretization with value decomposition, framing single-agent control as cooperative multi-agent reinforcement learning (MARL), this simple critic-only approach matches performance of state-of-the-art continuous actor-critic methods when learning from features or pixels.
+We extend classical bandit examples from cooperative MARL to provide intuition for how decoupled critics leverage state information to coordinate joint optimization, and demonstrate surprisingly strong performance across a variety of continuous control tasks.

 Anonymous Url: I certify that there is no URL (e.g., github page) that could be used to find authors’ identity.